Language Translation

 Business Registration

 A wholesale food establishment that maintains a place of business in Indiana shall file with the department, on forms to be furnished by the department, a written statement of the name and address of the owner, the name of the business, the character of the business and the business address of each place of business in Indiana.
-This form can be found here.
+This online form can be found here.
+The paper copy can be found here.
+If you choose to submit an application online, all corresponding documents must be submitted to ManufacturedFoods@health.in.gov within the same day.

 A new wholesale food establishment shall not be established in Indiana until the place of business has been registered.
-This registration along with any needed product testing, HACCP plans, and training documentation must be submitted to this email – joryoung@health.in.gov at least thirty (30) days prior to beginning operationsy.
+The paper copy of the registration along with any needed product testing, HACCP plans, and training documentation must be submitted via mail or fax, using the addresses below, at least thirty (30) days prior to beginning operations.
+There is no need to submit a paper copy of the application if you have completed the online form.

 If ownership of a registered place of business changes, the new owner shall register the place of business before operating.